Rakeela/dragora-notes/2021-11-6-One-Hundred-and-Ninety-Fifth.md

 Today, at least, I can eat my frustrations away.  ~170 calorie per 2 Reese's "pumpkins", and I'm eating three of them.
 That's ~262 calories.
 Running total:  ~962 calories.

 ---
+That running tally was good for a while, but I just ate a pumpkin spice caramel apple from the store.
+I'm not sure how to score that.

+I wonder if I'll get sick from it.
+I discovered that it was moldy after I'd stripped a third of the caramel off of it... and since all the mold was in one spot on the apple, I decided to just eat around it.
+It wasn't a very good apple, nonetheless; I didn't eat it to the core, because the inner flesh was pink.
+Yick.

+I also ate four pieces of caramel corn.
+How do I score *those*?
+I haven't figured out how to food-log yet.

+Well, I'll eat the Peeps from my stash.
+This is what today is for!  ~140 calories, running total:  Not sure.

+---
 Back to [[day-post-archive]]